 The workshop engages methods from Black Feminist Poet(h)ics, and asks questions about our computational environments.
 Through a guided process of welcoming, writing, choosing, reading and intuiting, the participants will pose questions to an oracle that allow for thinking the world otherwise.
 The oracle is a source to work with, not to extract from.
 In the workshop the oracle will be the text: M Archive: After the End of the World, the 2018 book of poetry from Alexis Pauline Gumbs.
 Rethinking what ethics for computational practices are, the workshop conveners propose oracle(s) as a critical-technical practice for opening up possibilities and imaginations for accountability that arise within automation and digitalisation.
 Oracle(s) demands that we think the world differently and practices what it might mean for all of us to be free.

 Another world, post-apocalypse.
 In their video work Malu Blume takes the viewer back to the future: The first part of their trilogy appears like a feverish nightmare turning into utopian dreams.
 Bodies aligned in pleasure, summoning the ghosts of the past and the future.
 The Book of S of I is a queer feminist sci-fi saga about the desire to belong, about the power of mutual care, bodily pleasures and the yearning for tenderness.
-Video realized in collaboration with İpek Hamzaoğlu and Laura Nitsch from HEKATE.
-Film & Video Collective, Marwa Abou Hatab, Roya Asaadian, Magdalena Fischer, Camila Rhodi, Sofi Utikal and Rosa Wiesauer.
+The video was realized in collaboration with İpek Hamzaoğlu and Laura Nitsch from HEKATE – Film & Video Collective, Marwa Abou Hatab, Roya Asaadian, Magdalena Fischer, Camila Rhodi, Sofi Utikal and Rosa Wiesauer.
+It was specifically developed for Fantastic Futures, the Advancement Award Exhibition at M.1 of the Arthur Boskamp-Stiftung.